 William Orbit would go on to work with a wide variety of artists, most notably Madonna on her Ray Of Light and Music albums, two albums for Blur, and several tracks for All Saints‘ album Saints & Sinners.

 Over all, if you’re coming to this album as a fan of Fascinating Rhythm, like I was, then you’re going to be disappointed.
+Sharon Musgrave’s vocals are a treat though, so if you enjoyed that from their lead hit, then you’ll at least enjoy that.

 This is early William Orbit, early Dance music, and so whilst it’s loaded with some great sounds and ideas, they just feel a bit premature here.